Ad·ver·sary

 Ad·ver·sary is an industrial music project fronted by Jairus Khan, based in Toronto, Ontario, Canada.

 History

 In 2005, after working as a DJ, Khan released his first EP, Cyanotic vs Ad·ver·sary - Music For Jerks, as Ad·ver·sary.
 He later toured the United States and Canada with Iszoloscope, and has acted as tour support for Terrorfakt, Antigen Shift, and Adam X. His remix work includes material from Iszoloscope, Converter, Cyanotic and Urusai.

-In 2008, Ad·ver·sary signed to the Tympanik Audio label to release his debut album Bone Music, which was also made available as a free download under Creative Commons licensing.
+In 2008, Khan signed to the Tympanik Audio label to release his debut album as Ad·ver·sary, Bone Music, which was also made available as a free download under Creative Commons licensing.
 The album was mastered by Yann Faussurier of Iszoloscope, containing remixes by Antigen Shift, Tonikom, and Synapscape.